kamilfranek/kamilfranek.github.io/_pages/about-kamil-franek.md

 Kamil Franek is a business analytics professional and owner & chief analyst at **kamilfranek.com**.

-Kamil has 15 years of experience in different analytics positions in finance, risk and also sales.
+Kamil has 15 years of experience in different analytics positions in finance, risk, and sales.

 He lives in Prague, Czech Republic.